IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

   * "checksum" - Json Object with "@type" field specifying the algorithm used and "@value" field with the value from that algorithm, both Strings

 The allowed checksum algorithms are defined by the edu.harvard.iq.dataverse.DataFile.CheckSumType class and currently include MD5, SHA-1, SHA-256, and SHA-512

+(The remote store leverages the same JSON upload syntax as the last step in direct upload to S3 described in the  :doc:`/developers/s3-direct-upload-api` (which itself is just a variant of the standard file add API call syntax where the file location (storageIdentifier) is sent instead of sending the file bytes)).

 .. code-block:: bash